POWERFUL WOMEN

 Paudie O’Connor was the most beautiful man I’d ever laid eyes on.

 When I met him in the kitchen of The Aghadoe Heights Hotel in Killarney back in 1972, he was sitting at a table in a corner, tucked away from the bustle of the rest of the room.
-His best friend, whom I’ll call Brian, introduced us.
-I sensed Brian anticipated a transformative encounter between us, and I was right.
+His best friend, Mick, introduced us.
+I sensed Mick anticipated a transformative encounter between us, and I was right.

 Paudie stood up – all 6’4” of him – and I thought I’d die.
 He was gorgeous.